 Baptisia australis, blue false indigo

-Commonly known as blue false indigo, this beautiful plant is growing in popularity with more new flower colors becoming available.
+Commonly known as blue false indigo, this beautiful native plant is growing in popularity.
 The upright perennial has 10″ to 12″ spikes of violet-blue, pea-shaped flowers that can last up to four weeks.
-Typically growing 3 to 4 feet tall, baptisia australis forms a large clump of bluish-green, clover like leaves that over time take on a shrub-like appearance, making it an excellent addition to the back of the border.
+Typically growing 3 to 4 feet tall, baptisia australis forms a large clump of bluish-green, clover like leaves that over time take on a shrub-like appearance.
+This makes it an excellent addition to the back of the border.

 Creeping phlox, Phlox sublata

 This front-of border perennial forms large mats of brilliantly-colored, star-shaped flowers in blues, pinks and purples.
 Plants have semi-evergreen, needle-like foliage that produce long, spreading stems.
-The plant tends to get woody over time, so best to cut out older sections out to encourage new blooms.
+However, the plant tends to get woody over time, so best to cut out older sections to encourage new blooms.

 Brunnera macrophylla ‘Sea Heart’

-If you’ve got part-shade, nothing says spring like Brunnera macrophylla, also known as false forget-me-not.
-The low-growing plant produces miniature, sky-blue flowers with light yellow centers high atop heart-shaped leaves in shades ranging from bright green to green with white or silver.
+If you’ve got part-shade, nothing says spring garden like Brunnera macrophylla, also known as false forget-me-not.
+The low-growing plant produces miniature, sky-blue flowers atop heart-shaped leaves in shades ranging from bright green to green with white or silver.
 The leaves form clumps that look great all season.
 For best impact, try silvered-leaved Jack Frost, or even larger-leaved Alexander’s Great.

-A short-lived perennial known for its beautiful, tall flower spikes, verbascum adds an important vertical element to the late spring/early summer flower border.
+A short-lived perennial known for its beautiful, tall flower spikes, verbascum adds an important vertical element to the spring garden.
 Easily grown in full sun to part shade (although it prefers full sun), the plant produces 2′ to 3′ flowering stems bearing long terminal spikes of 1′ diameter flowers in pastel shades of cream, lavender or rose.
 It easily self-seeds, but best to plan on replanting each year as an annual for best results.
 Tall silvery-gray leaves look great in the back of the border.

 Hardy geranium ‘Johnson’s Blue’

-Not to be confused with annual geraniums, hardy geraniums (commonly known as Cranesbill) come in different shades of pinks, purples and blues often with deeper colored veins that look like whiskers radiating from the flower center.
-Most varieties start flowering in late spring and continue blooming well through the summer.
+Not to be confused with annual geraniums, hardy geraniums (commonly known as Cranesbill) come in different shades of pinks, purples and blues often with deeper colored veins that look like whiskers.
+Most varieties start flowering in late spring and continue blooming well into the summer.
 The plant thrives in full sun at the front of the flower border.